Pirmayr/Run2/README.md

 # Run2

-Run2 is a simple scripting language.
-It is intended to be a robust tool for running tasks.
+Run2 is a scripting language.
+It is intended to be a robust and simple tool for running tasks.
 The original motivation was to be able to build and test software reliably.

 ## Properties

 * Very simple syntax.
 Scripts consist entirely of commands.
 Commands can be nested and can return values.
 * It is easy to add new commands.
 Actually the majority of predefined commands is defined in the language Run2 itself.
-* Run2 is built on top of .NET, so every functionality in .NET is available in Run2.
+* Run2 is built on top of .NET, so most of the functionality in .NET is available in Run2.
 * Run2 needs no setup.
 "Run2.exe" is everything needed.
+* Extensive logging.
+* It can be used on every .NET-platform.
+That means it can run in Windows, Linux, and macOS.

 ## Examples